 Continue scrolling our page for more helpful charts.
 They will come in very handy and we have even included one that shows when to harvest your fruit and veg.

 Knowing what goes where is important if you want your items to last their longest possible time.
-For example you should always keep the the husk attached to your corn and you should wrap your lettuce loosely and refrigerate in the crisper drawer of your fridge.
+For example, you should always keep the husk attached to your corn and you should wrap your lettuce loosely and refrigerate in the crisper drawer of your fridge.

 This chart from One Good Thing By Jillee has more handy information that you can print and pop on your fridge.